ibm-cloud-docs/cloud-activity-tracker/how-to/configuring_retention_policy.md

 For example, to disable the retention period for a space with ID *d35da1e3-b345-475f-8502-bx cfgh436902a3*, run the following command:

 ```
-bx at option -r -1
+ibmcloud at option -r -1
 ```
 {: codeblock}